kishanhitk/hey-status/README.md

 Real-time updates are implemented using Supabase's Realtime feature:

+1. The page is initally rendered on server with the latest data and sent to client.
+This is to ensure that initial page load is fast, prepopulated with data and SEO optimized.
-1. The frontend subscribes to relevant tables (e.g., `services`, `incidents`) using Supabase's `subscribe()` method.
+2. On client, react takes over and subscribes to relevant tables (e.g., `services`, `incidents`) using Supabase's `subscribe()` method.
-2. When data changes in these tables, Supabase sends events to the subscribed clients.
+3. When data changes in these tables, Supabase sends events to the subscribed clients.
-3. React Query's `useQuery` hook is configured to refetch data when these events are received, updating the UI in real-time.
+4. `useEffect` hook is configured to update the local state when these events are received, updating the UI in real-time.
 ```
 useEffect(() => {
   const subscription = supabase